petervdb/testrep1/README.md

 My first selfmade GIT test repository.
 You will not find much in this repository.
 This is my first GitHub repository.
-I created it to get some experience with GIT and how to manage commong scripts on Linux and Windows systems.
+I created it to get some experience with GIT and how to manage some scripts on Linux and Windows systems.
+The scripts found in the repository are mainly used in combination with CygWin.
+These scripts should also be working on Linux systems as well.
+There is a small tutorial in de doc folder that explains what environment settings that need to be changed.

 2013-02-20 Modified readme file.
-And added test script both on Windows and Linux workstation 2014-07-24 Created clone from within CygWin for testing 2014-07-25 Started using this reposity to keep my Cygwin test environmens, mainly scripts, in sync.
+Added test script for both Windows and Linux workstation.
+2014-07-24 Created clone from within CygWin for testing.
+2014-07-25 Started using this reposity to keep my Cygwin test environmens, mainly scripts, in sync.